TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/lesson.md

 1. **Do Now**
     * Display the Do Now on the board.
-    * Students type code that edits dictionaries by either adding or removing key:value pairs.
+    * Students type code that edits dictionaries by modifying, adding, or removing key:value pairs.
 2. **Lesson**
 	* Ask the students about part 1 of Do Now
 		* Describe that you can update a value in a dictionary by setting it like how you would set a list.